zeina99/ReactChatApp/README.md

 # React Chat App

-I built this to learn more and get familiar with websockets
+I built this using React as frontend to learn more and get familiar with websockets